codebugtools/codebuglabsource/system_software_update/system_software_update.rst

             :alt: WiFi connected
             :align: center

     #.
 CodeBug Connect will attempt to connect to the update server.
-If successful, the connection icon will be light purple.
+If successful, the connection icon will be a light purple.

            .. figure:: img/connectionSuccess.png
             :alt: Successful connection